-We estimate that we will receive net proceeds of approximately million if the underwriters exercise million (or approximately \$ their over-allotment option in full), assuming an initial public offering price per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriter discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$67.6 million (or approximately \$78.1 million if the underwriters exercise their over-allotment option in full), based on the initial public offering price of \$12.00 per share, after deducting underwriter discounts and commissions and estimated offering expenses payable by us.
 The principal purposes of this offering are to increase our financial flexibility, create a public market for our Class A common stock, and facilitate our future access to the capital markets.
 We expect to use the net proceeds of this offering for working capital and other general corporate purposes.
-We also intend to use approximately \$ million of the net proceeds to pay all remaining outstanding principal and interest, together with a termination fee, under our term loan with Silicon Valley Bank and approximately million of the net proceeds to pay a cash dividend to the holders of our Series A preferred stock which is payable upon conversion of the Series A preferred stock into Class B common stock, which will occur immediately prior to the closing of this offering.
+We also intend to use approximately \$20.0 million of the net proceeds to pay all remaining outstanding principal and interest under our term loan with Silicon Valley Bank and approximately \$7.4 million of the net proceeds to pay a cash dividend to the holders of our Series A preferred stock that is payable upon the conversion of our Series A preferred stock to Class B common stock, which will occur immediately prior to the closing of this offering.
 We may use a portion of the proceeds from this offering for acquisitions or strategic investments in complementary businesses or technologies, although we do not currently have any plans for any such acquisitions or investments.
 These expectations are subject to change.
-We will not receive any of the proceeds from the sale of shares to be offered by the selling stockholders.
 See "Use of Proceeds" for additional information.